Home » Best Forex Brokers in June 2026 » TradingView Forex Brokers

 Chart loading

 Blueberry Markets is an established forex and CFD brokerage firm offering direct integration with the TradingView platform.
 The broker welcomes traders from different regions, with licenses from the financial authorities in Australia (ASIC), Mauritius (FSC), and Vanuatu (VFSC).
-The broker’s asset catalog includes currency pairs, CFDs on shares and indices, cryptocurrency CFDs, and various commodities and metals.
+Our reviewers were satisfied with the broker’s asset catalog, which includes currency pairs, CFDs on shares and indices, cryptocurrency CFDs, and various commodities and metals.

 Margin trading involves a high level of risk and is not suitable for everyone.
 You should carefully consider your objectives, financial situation, needs and level of experience before entering into any margined transactions with Blueberry Markets, and seek independent advice if necessary.
 Margin Forex and CFDs are highly leveraged products, which means both gains and losses are magnified.
 You should only trade in these products if you fully understand the risks involved and can afford to incur losses.